Antithrombin (Activity and Antigen)

 provider knows if you are taking warfarin or heparin or getting chemotherapy with

 asparaginase.
-And be sure your doctor also knows about all medicines, herbs, vitamins,
+And be sure your healthcare provider also knows about all medicines,